-Vincent self-identifies as a teacher, and is a lecturer in Organizational Behavior, Leadership, Social Entrepreneurship and Innovation.
-He is passionate about getting students at all levels to wake up to their potential for personal growth and social impact.
+Dr Vincent Ogutu is the Vice-Chancellor Designate of Strathmore University.
+He self-identifies as a teacher and is a Lecturer in Organizational Behavior, Leadership, Social Entrepreneurship and Innovation.
+He is passionate about inspiring students at all levels to realize their potential for personal growth and social impact.
 He has given a TEDx talk at IESE Business School, Barcelona urging people to commit to the cause that “has their name written on it.”
 He also uses television and social media as a platform to challenge people in the areas of leadership, entrepreneurship, creativity, talent development, and social impact.

 Vincent has a PhD in Organizational Management from Rutgers University.
 He also has an MSc in Financial Economics from the University of London and a BA in Economics from the University of Nairobi.
 He undertook his doctoral studies full time in the United States on a Fulbright Scholarship.
 His research is on the Psychology of meaningful work and meaningful lives.
 He uses this knowledge to help organizations create meaningful work environments, and to help individuals to discover their path in life.
 He also uses it to uplift demographics that usually find their lives to be devoid of purpose (like prisoners and terminally ill patients).